Subjects Studied in Senior School

 Considerable investment in new apparatus has taken place in recent years, and all laboratories are furnished and equipped to the highest standards.
-Sixth Form pupils have access to a range of elaborate equipment that gives them the opportunity to undertake more advanced experimental work.
+Sixth Form students have access to a range of elaborate equipment that gives them the opportunity to undertake more advanced experimental work.

 Edexcel iGCSE (Code 4PH0)

 All our pupils study for the Edexcel iGCSE qualification.
 The International GCSE in Physics aims to impart a systematic body of scientific knowledge and skills as well as fostering an appreciation of the practical nature of physics.
 Pupils will develop experimental and investigative skills based on safe, correct laboratory techniques, and learn about scientific methods and how to form hypotheses and design experiments to test them.
-The emphasis of the course is much more focussed on HOW things work, rather than the global and environmental issues that surround them.
-At the end of the Upper Fifth, the students will take two papers – a two hour paper assessing all of the key skills, and an extension paper that examines the subject in more depth.
+The emphasis of the course is much more focussed on how things work, rather than the global and environmental issues that surround them.
+At the end of the Upper Fifth, the pupils will take two papers – a two hour paper assessing all the key skills, and an extension paper that examines the subject in more depth.
 There is no coursework element at iGCSE.

-By the end of 4th Form our pupils are confident in conversational Spanish and have a solid foundation in verbal conjugations, reverse construction verbs, adjectival agreement, and use of interrogatives.
+By the end of Fourth Form our pupils are confident in conversational Spanish and have a solid foundation in verbal conjugations, reverse construction verbs, adjectival agreement, and use of interrogatives.
 This foundation supports them throughout their career within the Spanish Department, as well as allowing them to understand their own language more fully.
 Going into GCSE and then on to A Level, pupils are encouraged to pursue their own interests through the language and to build an understanding of Hispanic Cultures.

 Teachers in the Spanish Department ensure they are up-to-date with current affairs, theatre, literature, and music and take every opportunity to share this with their pupils, be it in lesson time, through whole-school competition or on trips.
 Quizlet, Duolingo and StudySpanish.com are used as part of a wider ICT strategy and the element of competition is always present.

 In Spanish we follow the AQA syllabus, which covers the following 12 topics.
-More information can be found in the AQA website and Firefly (Senior School Resources / Spanish).
+More information can be found in the AQA website and Firefly (Senior School Resources/Spanish).

 Theme 1: Identity and culture